-Jackrabbit uses cash basis for the purpose of reporting (recognizing) revenue, while still allowing you to track your Accounts Receivable...it is the best of both worlds!
+Jackrabbit uses cash accounting for the purpose of reporting (recognizing) revenue, while still allowing you to track your Accounts Receivable.

-Fees such as tuition fees, registration fees, etc. are posted to your family's accounts, but are not reported as revenue in Jackrabbit until those amounts are paid.
-A family's account balance will increase as fees are posted (debit transactions) and will decrease as payments (credit transactions) are received.
-You are able to report on all of your family balances, providing you with a detailed listing of Accounts Receivable (accountants often refer to this as an Accounts Receivable ledger).
+- Fees such as tuition fees, registration fees, etc. are posted to your family's accounts, but are not reported as revenue in Jackrabbit until those amounts are paid.

 - Family account balances increase when fees are posted (debit transactions) and decrease when payments are received (credit transactions) or account credits are posted (credit transactions) .